Grilled Lemon and Garlic Salmon Kebabs

 4. Place the salmon skewers on the preheated grill grates and grill, on high heat, for about 5 minutes per side.
 Don't grill them longer than 10-12 minutes total, since the salmon will be very dry if you overcook it.

-5. Squeeze more fresh lemon juice on the grilled kebabs and sprinkle with more fresh parsley.
+5. Serve the salon kabobs, squeezing more fresh lemon juice on them and garnishing with more fresh parsley.

 Notes